RaoOfPhysics/phd-starter-kit/index.md

 ### Git

 [Git](http://git-scm.com/) is a distributed revision-control system built by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) of Linux fame.
-If you are familiar with terminal commands, you might consider using the command-line interface of Git, which can be augmented with tools such as [`git extras`](https://github.com/tj/git-extras).
+If you are familiar with [terminal](#the-terminal) commands, you might consider using the command-line interface of Git, which can be augmented with tools such as [`git extras`](https://github.com/tj/git-extras).
-If you prefer not to, there are a wealth of tools and platforms at your disposal that greatly lower the threshold for using Git:
+If you prefer not to, there are a wealth of tools and platforms at your disposal that greatly lower the threshold for using Git, including:

-#### Penflip

-I stumbled across [Penflip](https://www.penflip.com/) when looking for a version-control platform dedicated to writing instead of coding.
-The developer [has written](http://www.madebyloren.com/github-for-writers) about his motivation for building this tool, and I suggest giving it a read.
-Penflip uses [Markdown](#markdown) syntax and you export your publications to HTML, PDF, EPUB and more.
-You can use it to write single documents or group them into books with individual documents making up chapters.
-Penflip is also great for collaborative editing, but note that the owner of the project needs to actively accept any changes that are proposed.

-I mentioned earlier that I use Markdown for my research proposal, annotated bibliography and survey draft: all three are stored on Penflip, although I work offline on my desktop using [Atom](https://atom.io/) and then push my changes to Penflip.
-I also have a public document on Penflip: [Social Media for Academic Conferences](https://www.penflip.com/RaoOfPhysics/social-media-for-academic-conferences).

-Penflip is free for public projects, but you'll need to subscribe for private projects.
-Although I have been kindly given a few free private repos by the developer, I think the subscription is definitely worth it.
-I cannot recommend this service enough!

 #### GitHub

 [GitHub](https://github.com/) is a platform for hosting Git repositories and is the largest code host in the world.
 Although mainly designed for code, people have used the service to collaboratively write [textbooks](https://github.com/HoTT/book) and [policy documents](https://github.com/showcases/policies), so you should consider using GitHub whether or not you need to dabble with code.
 GitHub [offers free private repositories to students and teachers](https://education.github.com/).
+For example, I store all [my PhD related Git repositories on GitHub](https://github.com/RaoOfPhysics/phd), regardless of whether they're documents, presentations or posters.
 Alternatives to GitHub that offer free repositories independent of your student status include [BitBucket](https://bitbucket.org/features) and [GitLab](https://about.gitlab.com/).

 The aforementioned Sunrise [calendar](#calendars) also syncs my GitHub `Milestones`, which makes sure that I'm always informed of upcoming deadlines for my projects.